 - The peer-judged list is scored and determined by business insiders within each industry.

 - List candidates are rated based on nine key attributes running the gamut of business performance indicators.

 You’ve heard of the Fortune 500, a well-respected ranking of the largest companies by revenue in the United States, but you might not be aware of another annual list Fortune produces that ranks the admirability of global companies based on key attributes as perceived by a large audience of qualified professionals.

 Reputation management is the effort to influence what and how people think of a brand or person when viewed online.
-Put another way, character is who you are reputation is whom other people think you are, and today reputation is based mainly on what artificial intelligence systems like Google portray about you rather than the first-person experience.
+Put another way, character is who you are and reputation is whom other people think you are.
+Today reputation is based mainly on what artificial intelligence systems like Google portray about you rather than the first-person experience.

 5 min read

 Impression management is the process by which people attempt to control how they are perceived by others.
-This can be either conscious or subconscious and involves highlighting positive aspects while shying away from negative ones.
+This can be either conscious or subconscious and involves highlighting positive aspects while downplaying negative ones.

 Whether you realize it or not, impression management plays a huge role in personal branding, business success, and everyday life.
-After all, we all want to be well-liked, don’t we?
+After all, we all want to be well-liked and successful don’t we?

 9 min read